Save on Business Energy

 - Identify if you have water saving devices and install if not.

-- Compare and switch water supplier if a better deal is available.
+- Compare business water rates supplier if a better deal is available.

 If you don’t have a water meter installed, you may want to apply for one from your water provider.
 A water meter will ensure that you are only charged for the water you use, rather than an estimated amount.